Jensen-Lab/Install-Packages-Jetson-ARM-Family/README.md

 ```

 ## Protobuf Installation
-You may install Protobuf directly from Python using pip:
+Protobuf is needed for ONNX, and it'll throw a hissy fit if you don't get this done first
 ```
+sudo apt-get install protobuf-compiler libprotoc-dev
 $ sudo pip3 install protobuf
 ```
-If that doesn't work, you may build from source:
+If that doesn't work, you may build from source: (Haven't needed to do it, but potentially will need to in the future)
 ```
 $ git clone https://github.com/protocolbuffers/protobuf.git
 $ cd protobuf